will-y/wfd-2/README.md

 - No way to remove recipes
 - No way to edit recipes
 - Can't undo adding an ingredient or step form element
+- Can only view 7 days
+- No authentication